-I’ve always enjoyed following Warren Buffet (known as the Oracle of Omaha and one to the most successful investors of all time.
-He’s amassed a personal fortune worth 82.9 Billion and is now one of the worlds greatest philanthropists after giving 40.8 Billion to charity.
+I’ve always enjoyed following Warren Buffet (known as the Oracle of Omaha and one of the most successful investors of all time.
+He’s amassed a personal fortune worth 82.9 Billion and is now one of the world’s greatest philanthropists after giving 40.8 Billion to charity.

 At 85 years old he’s still working hard every day as the Chairman and CEO of Berkshire Hathaway, which is a conglomerate that owns a multitude of companies.

 To put the success of his company and his investment savvy into perspective, when Warren bought into Berkshire Hathaway in 1964 his shares were worth about $12.37 each.
 Today each share is worth $303, 300.00.
 Had one of your parents or grandparents had the foresight to invest $10,000 in Berkshire Hathaway when Warren first took over their holdings would be worth over 240 million dollars today.
 Right place right time heh?
 Amazon, Facebook, Netflix, Google anyone?

 Now what really interested me was some of his wise insights in his just-released 2018 Annual Letter to Shareholders.
 At just 14 pages it’s a fun, insightful read.
 Filled with some history, wit, strategic thinking, and the financial results for 2018.
 It’s well worth a read when you have a spare half hour.
 And take much longer if you care to analyze some of his and his lifelong Business partner and Co-Chair Charley Munger’s investment decisions.

 When he was explaining how he assesses the intrinsic value of the Berkshire share price, he includes the estimated taxes that would be due if he were to sell shares of some of Berkshire’s minority holdings.
 He noted that one might ask why he doesn’t include this tax hit on the businesses Berkshire wholly owns?
 He says… (page 6 – 9th paragraph – 3rd sentence)